Electrical resistivity tomography: Operating procedure

 Soil resistivity, measured in ohm-centimeters (Ω⋅cm), varies with moisture content and temperature changes.
 In general, an increase in soil moisture results in a reduction in soil resistivity.
 The pore fluid provides the only electrical path in sands, while both the pore fluid and the surface charged particles provide electrical paths in clays.
 Resistivities of wet fine-grained soils are generally much lower than those of wet coarse-grained soils.
 The difference in resistivity between a soil in a dry and in a saturated condition may be several orders of magnitude.

 The method of measuring subsurface resistivity involves placing four electrodes in the ground in a line at equal spacing, applying a measured AC current to the outer two electrodes, and measuring the AC voltage between the inner two electrodes.
 A measured resistance is calculated by dividing the measured voltage by the measured current.
 This resistance is then multiplied by a geometric factor that includes the spacing between each electrode to determine the apparent resistivity.

 Electrode spacings of 0.75, 1.5, 3.0, 6.0, and 12.0 m are typically used for shallow depths (<10 m) of investigations.
 Greater electrode spacings of 1.5, 3.0, 6.0, 15.0, 30.0, 100.0, and 150.0 m are typically used for deeper investigations.
 The depth of investigation is typically less than the maximum electrode spacing.
 Water is introduced to the electrode holes as the electrodes are driven into the ground to improve electrical contact.

+Applications

+ERT is used to create images of various subsurface conditions and structures.
+It has applications in numerous fields, including: